mtingers/emabot/README.md

 Setup a cronjob at every hour (set system tz to UTC first).

-*TODO* **Determine if running per hour makes sense.
-The backtests shows only transactions on 00:00:00, which could be considered the 'origination decision' that will continue on until the next day, causing the validity of it to slip from the original price point.**
+**TODO** Determine if running per hour makes sense.
+The backtests show only transactions on `00:00:00`, which kind of makes sense, but I haven't had time to think about it. that will continue on until the next day, causing the validity of it to slip from the original price point if a buy is outside of `00:00:00`.
+In somecases, it may be preferred to try on multiple hours, like in the case of an error and a retry is needed (exchange is down).

 Example setup:
 ```
 00 * * * * (cd /opt/emabot && bash run.sh)
 # TODO: or once per day
 #00 00 * * * (cd /opt/emabot && bash run.sh)
+# Or retry around 00
+#00 00,01,02,03 * * * (cd /opt/emabot && bash run.sh)

 # Monitor each buy to report drops
 30 * * * * (cd /opt/emabot && bash monitor.sh)